 - You can’t schedule a pin on Tailwind without a description.

-- Trying to fill in the blanks on a post that isn’t even yours can be a huge time-waster, so I skip over them.
+- Trying to fill in the blanks on a post that isn’t yours can be a huge time-waster, so I skip over them.

 Here’s a link to show you how to set up your Rich Pins, it’s the best way to promote your blog on Pinterest.

 What is the manual pinning strategy, and how do you begin?

-Manual pinning is when you’re live on the Pinterest platform adding pins from your site, creating pins on the fly, and pinning other bloggers pins to your boards.
+Manual pinning is when you’re on the Pinterest platform adding pins from your site, creating pins on the fly, and pinning other bloggers pins to your boards.

 You can do this on the computer, or if you have the Pinterest app on your phone.

 For the first few months, this is how I survived on Pinterest.